Azure-Samples/communication-services-authentication-hero-nodejs/AppCreationScripts/README.md

     ```PowerShell
     Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process
     ```

 ### Install AzureAD PowerShell modules
-The scripts install the required PowerShell module (AzureAD) for the current user if needed.
+The scripts install the required PowerShell module (Azure Active Directory) for the current user if needed.
 However, if you want to install it for all users on the machine, you can follow the following steps:

-4. If you have never done it already, in the PowerShell window, install the AzureAD PowerShell modules.
+4. If you have never done it already, in the PowerShell window, install the Azure Active Directory PowerShell modules.
 For this:

    1. Open PowerShell as admin (On Windows, search **Powershell** in the Search bar, right click on it and select **Run as administrator**).
    2. Type: